-AvaTrade offers its traders leveraged spread betting on a full range of markets, including more than 65 forex currency pairs, metals, energies & agricultural commodities, major indices and bonds from across the world, and a large variety of equities and ETFs.
-With such a large variety, you are sure to find the instruments that suit you.
+AvaTrade, a premier Spread Betting broker in the UK, offers its traders leveraged Spread Betting on a full range of markets, including more than 65 forex currency pairs, metals, energies, agricultural commodities, major indices, bonds from across the world, and a large variety of equities and ETFs.
+With such a large variety of financial products, you are sure to find the instruments that suit you.

 - Tax-free trading UK - Profits are exempt from Capital Gains Tax & Stamp Duty**

 - Trade with a trusted forex broker - regulated in UK (MiFiD)